THEOplayer/documentation/getting-started/02-frameworks/03-react-native/05-analytics.md

 In configuration you can add additional Conviva options and meta data.

+## Remarks
+- **Disclaimer:** THEO Technologies does not provide THEOplayer React Native components.
+This How-to-Article describes how our current THEOplayer iOS and Android SDKs can be wrapped in React Native Bridges.
+The sample React Native bridge code is provided AS-IS without any explicit nor implicit guarantees.
+The React Native bridge sample code only provides mapping for a number of commonly used THEOplayer APIs, it is the customer’s responsibility to further expand the mapping and subsequently maintain the code and ensure compatibility with future versions of THEOplayer SDKs.

-There is a know issue in THEOplayer Android SDK whereby scaling of Video (aspectRatio and scrollView combination) could be an issue while using Full Screen property.
-Please read the article [How to fix FullScreen issue of THEOplayer in reactNative](./react-native-3-fixing-fullscreen-issue.md)
+- There is a know issue in THEOplayer Android SDK whereby scaling of Video (aspectRatio and scrollView combination) could be an issue while using Full Screen property.
+Please read the article [How to fix FullScreen issue of THEOplayer in reactNative](./11-fixing-fullscreen-issue.md)